The Indian commercial vehicle segment has been witnessing inclement progression of late. The recent announcement by the Prime Minister

 In the truck segment, the M&HCV segment demand has been waning under pressure over the last four months except for September, owing to weak industrial activity, deferred purchase decision on account of expected price decrease on GST implementation and 2017 model change.
 In contrast, the LCV segment witnessed a steady growth during the pre-demonetisation period, followed by a short pause, further which it is expected to continue with similar sentiments in the last quarter of the current fiscal (FY17).
 However, the bus segment would be the least impacted by the demonetisation move in the near-term owing to a higher proportion of sales to institutional clients, which is expected to correct by fiscal end.

 At the onset the entire industry, stake holders view the situation gloomy, pushed back in time on the growth front, a detailed examination of the current situation bestows a path for comprehensive transformation of the commercial vehicle industry and their related stake holders in line with their counterparts in the developed world.

 Post demonetisation, curbs on cash transactions refines the unorganised transport community and related stake holders like the drivers, mechanics, body builders, end users to get organised, consolidate their position display professional outlook in delivering quality output.

 On a long term, revival in investment opportunities expected to fillip infrastructure, manufacturing sector with supportive interest rates.
-Anticipated Incremental price impact on account of vehicle modernisation, scrapping, emission norms, safety and regulatory addictive’s will get neutralised with the improvement in lending costs (vehicle EMI cost).
+Anticipated Incremental price impact on account of vehicle modernization, scrapping, emission norms, safety and regulatory addictive’s will get neutralized with the improvement in lending costs (vehicle EMI cost).